fabian-thomas/nix-flake-upgrade/README.md

 `nix-flake-upgrade` module and script.
-Pretty much `system.autoUpgrade` but with nicer commits for `flake.lock` changes.
+Pretty much `system.autoUpgrade` but with additional metadata added to Git Notes for `flake.lock` changes.

-Git commits look like this:
+Commits created with this tool look like this:
 ```md
 commit d768e16bc74a6ac146b510c093508c3a3cf13530
 Author: my-server[bot] <my-server[bot]>